He has filed the necessary papers to signal his candidacy for the presidency of the United States as a Republican.

 And so when they melt, oh, they've got every answer for you, folks.

-They got every answer.
+They've got every answer.

-How in the world, if ice on the planet melts, the sea level's gonna rise.
+I once asked a question: wait a minute, how in the world, if ice on the planet melts, the sea level is going to rise?

 All we're talking about here is water displacement.

-And of course, the wacko's responding, this is why Limbaugh should get off the air, and why he misleads people, and this is why Limbaugh is not a scientist.
+And of course, the wackos responding, this is why Limbaugh should get off the air and why he misleads people.

-His limbaugh doesn't know that polar ice is on land.
+Because Limbaugh doesn't know that polar ice is on land.

-That's that's what they say to this.
+That's what they say to this.

-This is of course in the next 40 to 100 years.
+This is, of course, in the next 40 to 100 years.

 I'm not quite sure.

-But we're gonna wake up one day.
+But we're going to wake up one day.

-It'll Long Island will not be there.
+Long Island will not be there.

 It'll have happened overnight.